 - About KIP

-Knowledge Investment Programs (KIP) is a discussion group which target is to nurture the Japanese youth to have a great knowledge of Japan and an international mindset.
-KIP is consisted of 50 alumni members, who are currently working in various fields in and outside Japan, approximately 70 undergraduate and graduate students in Tokyo area, and 10 from Gifu prefecture.
+Knowledge Investment Programs (KIP) is a discussion group which which aims to nurture the youth to internationally-minded people who are not ignorant but familiar with their own culture.
+KIP members consist of undergraduate students, graduate students, and young working adults.
 As a general incorporated association, KIP has board of directors and other supporters with the same passion who have helped KIP become what it is today.

 In Japan, 切符（kip）means a ticket.
 Here, students get the “KIP” for entering the society.